Methods That Can Help Elderly People Care For Their Feet

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Footcare Now.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Footcare Now.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Elmhurst Jackson Heights, and Astoria, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.